MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 ### Sign-in flow protocol details

-The sequence diagram demonstrates the basic flow of email OTP sign in process.
+The sequence diagram demonstrates the basic flow of email one-time passcode sign in process.

 :::image type="content" source="media/reference-native-auth-api/sign-in-email-otp.png" alt-text="Diagram of Native authentication sign in with email with OTP.":::